-Why do cats use litter boxes
+Why do cats use litter boxes?

 Large cats such as lions don't usually bury their waste.
 They have no one to fear.
 They actually want to announce their presence and leaving your feces or urine markings around is a great way to do that!
 According to scientific sources, cats that hide their feces and urine are in fact doing the opposite of territorial marking.

 A wild cat with a nest of kittens is more likely to cover up after herself.
 She's trying to protect her kittens by keeping a low profile.
 Who is she protecting them from?
-Probably from two sources of dangers:
+Probably from two sources of danger:

-- Dominant male cats of her species.
+• Dominant male cats of her species.

 Both could be a potential threat, trying to kill the kittens to feed on them, or to make the female go into heat again.
 Either way, it's best to keep young kittens hidden away and that means burying feces.

 In a sense, our domestic cats' habit of using the litter box is a reflection of the same behavioral pattern.
 Our cats are relatively small - compared to wild cats or even to the humans they live with.
-It makes sense for them to follow the ancient drive of covering up your tracks.
-Just to stay on the safe side.
-In that sense, using the litter box is instinctive to our cats.

 Do all cats instinctively use the litter box?